LispLang/ansi-spec/README.md

 transcribing those macros to some kind of Lisp for for automatic compilation would be quite boring, we use part of the traversal machinery to take define macros found in the text and take care of macroexpansion.

-### Implicit Bodies

-In text, most commands look like `\command{body}`.
-For some reason, probably because God has abandoned us, some commands can take the form of `{\command body}`.
-This is what we've been using to write documents for 40 years.

-This part was hard to deal with, and required some stupid as fuck Plump transformations.

-### Text Stripping

-Text that is written to the output file must first go through a filter, where backslash characters and italic corrections (`\/`, an ungoogleable TeX leftover from the eighties) are removed.

 # XML Output